Form 1

 2.4.2 Center of gravity

-Center of Gravity - A point through which the resultant weight of all particles in the body appear to act
+Center of Gravity - A point through which the resultant weight of all particles in the body appear to act2.4.3 Types of equilibrium

 Unstable Equilibrium - When a body does not return to its equilibrium position after being slightly